BIOSTAT625-final-project/project-material/README.md

 # Project Material
-This is the project material.
+This repository contains all the project materials.

+You can share everything you want! ^-^